socfortress/LINUX-BROWSER-HISTORY-COLLECTION-COPILOT-ACTION/README.md

 ## Browser-history-and-acrtifacts-collection.sh

-This script collects browser artifacts such as history, bookmarks, downloads, and cookies from Chrome/Chromium, Edge, and Firefox profiles for all users, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.
+This script collects browser artifacts such as history, bookmarks, downloads, and cookies from Chrome/Chromium, Edge, and Firefox profiles for all users, providing a JSON-formatted output for integration with your SIEM.

 ### Overview